Can Large Language Models Capture Dissenting Human Voices?: Results

 \paragraph{The NLI capability of LLMs does not only increase due to model size.}

-Within models trained with partial exposure to NLI (PE), even though GPT-3.5-D3 has the highest parameter count (175 billion), it is significantly outperformed by the others in terms of accuracy on ChaosNLI (Table~\ref{tab:tab1}) and PK2019 (Table~\ref{tab:tab2}).
-For ChaosNLI-S especially, GPT-3.5-D3 is the lowest performing of all PE and FE models.
-For ChaosNLI-$\alpha$/M and PK2019, GPT-3.5-D3 performs better than the OPT-IML-Max family and the FE models except for the case of RoBERTa-L in Chaos-NLI-$\alpha$.

-On the other hand, the leading PE models are Flan-UL2 and Flan-T5-XXL across both ChaosNLI and PK2019 datasets.
-The best PE model is marginally better by 1 to 3 $\%$ than the best FE model (\textit{i.e.}, RoBERTa-L) in ChaosNLI-$\alpha$/S and achieves 10\% higher accuracy in ChaosNLI-M. Also, GPT-3.5-D3 surpasses the NE models in most cases.
-However, there still exists a trade-off between the sizes and accuracies within one model family, such as Flan-T5-L, XL, and XXL, suggesting that model size alone is not a critical factor for performance on NLI.
+In Table~\ref{tab:main}, even though GPT-3-D3 has the largest parameters (175 billion) and surpasses GPT-3-D2 and Stable Vicuna, its accuracy is significantly outperformed by the PE models across ANLI-R3, QNLI, ChaosNLI, and PK2019 datasets.
+For ChaosNLI-S especially, GPT-3-D3 shows comparably lower performances than any FE and PE models.
+The leading PE models are Flan-UL2 and Flan-T5-XXL across most of the tested datasets (Table~\ref{tab:main}).
+The best PE model achieves 9 to 15\% higher accuracy in ANLI-R3/ChaosNLI-M than the best FE model (\textit{i.e.}, RoBERTa-L).
+However, Flan-T5-UL2 is marginally higher than RoBERTa-L by 1 to 3 $\%$ in ChaosNLI-$\alpha$/S, and Flan-T5-XXL even achieves 9.1\% higher than RoBERTa-L for ChaosNLI-M. Within the Flan-T5 family, scaling the model leads to enhanced inference performances.
+However, the largest model across all the tested models - GPT-3-D3 does not always attain the best accuracy, suggesting that model size alone is not a critical factor for performance on NLI.

-\paragraph{Alignment with human disagreement is not always better for larger models.} To examine how closely the reconstructed distribution of LLMs aligns with human disagreement distribution, we compare sample-level measures of JSD/DCE between humans and LLMs.
-Similar to the accuracy results, GPT-3.5-D3 fails to align with the human label distribution.
-This contrasts the best PE models, where models with higher accuracy show lower JSD/DCE values in both ChaosNLI and PK2019.

-While Flan-UL2 is the leading model in terms of accuracy in ChaosNLI-S, OPT-IML-Max-L attains the best JSD/DCE values, surpassing RoBERTa-L by about 0.05.
-For ChaosNLI-M, OPT-IML-Max-L and Flan-T5-XXL share the first and second places for JSD and DCE values, respectively.
-At the same time, GPT-3.5-D3 shows higher JSD than RoBERTa-L fine-tuned model for all ChaosNLI variants and sometimes worse JSD/DCE values than the NE models.
-For instance, the label distribution from GPT-3.5-D3 has a JSD that is 0.076 higher than Stable Vicuna in ChaosNLI-M. A similar trend is observed in PK2019, where GPT-3.5-D3 obtains the worst JSD/DCE values within PE models, and Flan-T5-XXL, which is 16 times smaller, attains the best JSD/DCE values.

-\paragraph{Smaller LLMs are more sensitive to different reconstruction methods and prompt types.} To select different reconstruction methods and prompt types for each model in Table \ref{tab:tab1}, we examine three cases - (1) LPR (NS), (2) MCR (NS), and (3) MCR (OS) (Table \ref{tab:tab4}) for 100 randomly selected examples in each task in ChaosNLI.
-All the PE models except for GPT-3.5-D3 perform the best using MCR (OS), and especially smaller models like Flan-T5-L show significantly higher performance (+10\%) for MCR (OS) compared to the results obtained using LPR/MCR (NS).
-Thus, relatively small models benefit from reconstructing the label distribution with the MCR method and OS prompt type.

-Meanwhile, GPT-3.5-D3 performs better using LPR (NS) than either MCR method, hinting that larger models ($>$100B) may not need costly reconstruction methods to estimate the model distribution.
-Similarly, for the NE models, marginal or negative benefit in using MCR (OS) is exhibited.
-Hence, we choose LPR (NS) for GPT-3.5-D3 and the NE models.